algorandfoundation/xGov/Proposals/xgov-204.md

 ---

 ## Abstract
-This proposal seeks funding for a security audit of the Everyone launchpad, a comprehensive crowdfunding platform enabling developers, teams, and projects to seamlessly mint, sell, and distribute tokens within the Algorand ecosystem.
+This proposal seeks funding for a security audit of the Everyone launchpad, a new crowdfunding platform within the Algorand ecosystem, that enables developers, teams, and projects to seamlessly mint, sell, and distribute tokens.

 Engineering work for the v1 launchpad’s smart contracts, front-end interface, and back-end functionality are already complete, and have undergone extensive QA on Testnet.
 We are not requesting funds for any core development work – this funding request is purely to pay for a security audit.